 Given the feedbacks of participants and guests of the public panel discussion on the day of the workshop, interest in and need for international exchange with experts and other activists is still great.
 CANDID is looking forward to continue their work on transitional justice in Egypt and Tunisia in the future.

-The CANDID Foundation hosts the 3rd zenith Photo Award on Muslims in Germany in cooperation with zenith Magazine and our partners such as the Vodafone Stiftung Deutschland and Stiftung Mercator.
-This Award calls on professionals and amateurs alike to wade into the media debate about Muslims, Islam and immigration in Germany today.
+The CANDID Foundation hosts the first international, Europe-wide Photo Award on Islam in Europe, in cooperation with zenith Magazine and our partners such as Stiftung Mercator.
+This Award calls on professionals and amateurs alike to wade into the media debate about Muslims, Islam and immigration today.

-The Award ceremony took place in Berlin in March 2015.
+The project follows up on three photo Awards on Islam and Muslims in Germany, and the last award ceremony took place in Berlin in March 2015.
 Popular German talk-show host Sandra Maischberger lauded the three nominees in the category »Professional Photography« before handing the award to Jana Ritchie who had convinced the jury with her intimate portrait series of Ayse-Gül, a young Muslim woman living a pious yet modern life in the German capital.

 Retiree Gerhard Bonse succeeded in the category »Amateurs and Young Talents« with pictures of a Cologne Street that had suffered from a hate crime bomb attack ten years before, whereas as the Tilmann-Riemenschneider-Gymnasium Osterode won the online-voting with a series of pictures capturing the adventures of Senegalese pupils who came to Osterode as part of an exchange between the German school and Senegalese schools.